oracle-livelabs/goldengate/ai-agent-data-streams/create-aihub/create-aihub.md

 1. In the Oracle Cloud console navigation menu, select **Oracle Database**, then **Autonomous Data Warehouse**.

-2. On the Autonomous Data Warehouse page, select the ADW instance provisioned as your AI Hub.
+2. On the Autonomous Data Warehouse page, select the **AIADW** instance provisioned as your AI Hub.

 3. On your database details page, from the **Actions** menu, select **SQL**.

 4. Log in using the provided workshop database credentials.

-       Note: Username is ADMIN and Password can be Copied from the Reservation Information panel.
+    > **Note:** Username is ADMIN and Password can be Copied from the Reservation Information panel.

     ![Image alt text](images/01-01-adw-ai-hub-sql.png)